 With such a convenient means of communicating right at their fingertips, why would anyone prefer using other means if they don’t have to?

 If your company doesn’t already have live chat support on your website, you’re majorly missing out.
-Several large marketing firms found that most customers prefer using live chat over email or phone calls.
+Several large marketing firms found that most customers prefer using a live chat window over email or phone calls.
 That’s because it offers an immediacy you don’t get through those other means of communication.